 Now, run the test and see the result in the ‘View Result Tree’ listener.

-- ‘Recycling of Test Data’ and ‘Stop Thread when test data is exhausted’ settings can be controlled by CSV Data Set Config element setting.
+- ‘Recycling of Test Data’ and ‘Stop Thread when test data is exhausted’ settings can be controlled by the CSV Data Set Config element setting.
 Use those settings wisely.

 You may be interested: